This orange pineapple homemade ice cream is a family favorite, passed down from my grandmother to us. It’s fresh, simple, and so tasty!

 - Drain can of pineapple thoroughly (otherwise it'll make the ice cream runny)

-- Mix together ONE LITER of the orange soda, sweetened condensed milk, and drained crushed pineapple.
+- Mix together one 2-liter bottle of the orange soda with the sweetened condensed milk and drained crushed pineapple.
 Then add about half of the second 2 liter bottle.
 You need around 3 liters, not 4 in total.